-AY 2016-2017: 100% of candidates met target AY 2017-2018: 100% of candidates met target
+- AY 2016-2017: 100% of candidates met target - AY 2017-2018: 100% of candidates met target - AY 2018-2019: 100% of candidates met target

-For 524A, in AY 2016-2017, the Practicum Reflective Journal summative assessment indicates over 70% candidates scored at Proficient or Exemplary.
-Specifically, candidates are able to plan, assess, reflect on differentiated practices, distinguish between cognitive and affective needs, and initiate recommendations for improvement consistently (Exemplary=89.2%; Proficient=10.8%).
-Candidates need to occasionally remember to improve their professional practice by relying on resources beyond their practicum peers (Exemplary=69.2%, Proficient=23.1%; Acceptable=7.7%) and provide textual evidence in their writing (Exemplary=88.5%, Proficient=11.5%) Candidates sometimes rush their writing and misstep in structure or providing feedback in writing (Exemplary=80.8%; Proficient=19.2%) and some candidates need to proofread (Exemplary=88.5%, Proficient=11.1%).
-The candidates were proficient in the practicum experience and some were exemplary based on the Practicum Reflective Journal Assessment: however, the analysis indicates candidates can improve in formal writing and presenting.
-The Plan of Action for AY 2017-2018 was that although candidates communicate well in modeling professional and ethical practice, they need to improve in providing formal writing and presenting.
-In comparison, having implemented the plan of action by implementing strategies to improve formal writing, this year's (AY 2017-2018) findings of over 80% of candidates scoring at Proficient or Exemplary.
-Candidates learned to be more professional in communicating to peers and providing feedback in modeling professional and ethical practice in working with students with gifts and talents.
-Specifically, candidates can plan, assess, reflect on differentiated practices, distinguish between cognitive and affective needs, and initiate recommendations for improvement consistently (Exemplary=94.8%; Proficient=5.2%).
-Candidates improved on relying on resources beyond their practicum peers (Exemplary=75.3%; Proficient=24.7%) and providing textual evidence in their writing (Exemplary=92.2%; Proficient=7.8%) Candidates improved communication in providing feedback in writing (Exemplary=85.4%; Proficient=14.6%) and proofreading (Exemplary=90.5%;
+For the M.Ed.
+524A, Gifted Education candidates, in AY 2016-2017, the Practicum Reflective Journal summative assessment indicates over 70% candidates scored at

+Proficient or Exemplary and in AY 2017-2018 over 80% of candidates scored at Proficient or Exemplary.
+Specifically, candidates can plan, assess, reflect on differentiated practices, distinguish between cognitive and affective needs, and initiate recommendations for improvement consistently (Exemplary=89.2%,94.8%; Proficient=10.8%, 5.2%).
+Candidates need to occasionally remember to improve their professional practice by relying on resources beyond their practicum peers (Exemplary=69.2%,75.3%; Proficient=23.1%,24.7%; Acceptable=7.7%,0.0%) and provide textual evidence in their writing (Exemplary=88.5%,92.2%; Proficient=11.5%, 7.8%) Candidates sometimes rush their writing and misstep in structure or providing feedback in writing (Exemplary=80.8%,85.4%; Proficient=19.2%,14.6%) and some candidates need to proofread (Exemplary=88.5%,90.5%; Proficient=11.1%,9.5%).
+The candidates were proficient in the practicum experience and some were exemplary based on the Practicum Reflective Journal Assessment and over the two years an improvement in formal writing and presentation was indicated.
+The Plan of Action for AY 2017-2018 was that candidates communicate well in modeling professional and ethical practice and in providing formal writing and presenting.
+In comparison, having implemented the plan of action by implementing strategies to improve formal writing, this year's (AY 2018-2019) findings of over 80% of candidates scoring at Proficient or Exemplary with revisions of the assessment to reflect better alignment with NAGC/CEC standard 6 indicated candidates learned to be more professional in modeling professional and ethical practice in working with students with gifts and talents.
+The candidates improved in all areas in the practicum experience, but two candidates were inconsistent communicating to peers and providing feedback and all candidates indicated a desire to improve in collaboration.